openmaptiles/www.openmaptiles.org/docs/host/tileserver-php.md

 ---

-In case you wish to publish vector tiles and already have a PHP stack running you can use TileServer-PHP for serving vector or raster tiles.
+In case you wish to publish vector tiles and already have a PHP stack running you can use TileServer PHP for serving vector or raster tiles.
-TileServer-PHP is implementing the OGC WMTS standard for pre-rendered raster tiles but it is fully prepared for fast serving of vector tiles.
+TileServer PHP is implementing the OGC WMTS standard for pre-rendered raster tiles but it is fully prepared for fast serving of vector tiles.

 [GitHub page of the project](https://github.com/klokantech/tileserver-php)